Explore other offices & services

-Any ticket may be appealed by completing an appeal form available at the Campus Safety office or online.
+Any ticket may be appealed by completing an appeal form at the Campus Safety office.
 Parking for personal convenience should not be considered a valid reason for appeal.
 This form should be received within five working days of the violation date in order for consideration.
 While under consideration, all fines will be held in abeyance.
 A response to an appeal will generally be made within 10 working days.
 Fines are due within seven days of notice of an appeal decision.
 Failure to pay a fine may result in the revocation of parking privileges.

 Upon towing approval, a bonded towing service will remove from College property any vehicle designated by the Campus Safety Department.
 The owner of the towed vehicle may recover his or her vehicle from the towing company upon payment of the appropriate charge.
 The Campus Safety office will have information on all vehicles towed from College property, and the owner should contact Campus Safety at 309-341-7979 prior to recovering his or her vehicle.

 Before towing any registered vehicle, an attempt will be made by the Campus Safety office to notify a registered owner.
 The notice of violation will be written and affixed at the time.
 If the owner responds and moves the vehicle, no tow will be requested and only the citation and fine will remain.
 If the owner cannot be contacted, the towing service will be requested to tow the vehicle.
 If the vehicle is towed, the owner will be required to pay the towing fee and any storage fees to the towing service.

 The responsibility for finding a legal parking space rests with the motor vehicle operator.
 Lack of space is not considered a valid excuse for violation of the parking regulations.